A. To determine the nature of your appointment, contact extension human resources.

 Q. Are applicants considered for a rank title if they apply for a position through Employees First (internal search)?

 A. No. If offered the position, this would be a transfer not a new hire.
 The individual would need to apply for a rank title through the NTT promotion system.

 Q. Are current employees considered for a rank title when applying for an advertised position that is not through Employees First?

 A. No; however, they can apply through the next NTT Promotion cycle for a ranked title if they meet the qualifications.

 Q. Are the criteria for promotion the same every year?

 A. Generally the criteria are the same each year; however, the provost’s annual call for promotion may contain some changes.
-Be sure to read the current call letter and thoroughly review the Guidelines for Appointment, Reappointment and Promotion of Non-Tenure Track (NTT) Faculty — Division of Extension (PDF) before preparing your dossier.
+Be sure to read the current call letter and thoroughly review the guidelines for the current year.
+The promotion committee may amend the guidelines as needed to better support the program and NTT candidates.

 Q. How will I know if a person is a ranked faculty member?